aleksandarbos/Sound-Recognition-Convo2D-Neural-Network/README.md

 Using sound samples for reaching your goal:
     - Sound recognition of songs *(music)* , sounds from nature, human voice
     - Using human voice for commanding smarthpone, smart vehicle during the ride
-    - Can be of great use to people with major disorder
+    - Can be of great use to people with major disability.

 ### Implemented:
     - So far, software is trained to recognize whistle melodies and short audio samples.